Skip to main content

 Mines

-Vehicular mines may be buried, floated, magnetically anchored, or hidden by AI-triggered protocols.
+Vehicle mines may be buried, floated, magnetically anchored, or hidden behind simple AI-trigger protocols.

-They may be launched using grenade launcher statistics at half listed Range.
+They may also be launched using grenade-launcher statistics at half listed Range.

 Mine Notes